la3lma/midibridge/README.md

   * Read configs via configfile, as you do
   * Make the MIDI-sending queues and the firease-reader into services with normal dropwizard lifecycle

+* Add more of the MIDI protocol to the bridge.
+For now it only works properly for key on / key off events.
+There are many more possible events in MIDI, and it's relatively straightforward (but still time consuming) to add more.

+* Check out how to modify the sounds of loop running in a step-sequencer by twiddling knobs on the synth making the sounds.